Office of Student Life

 Requesting a Flex Plan

-1. Review the course syllabus for relevant policies.
-Determine if you will need any adjustments.
-Remember, flex plans are not retroactive, so it’s important to make a request at the beginning of the semester.
+1. Review the course syllabus for relevant policies and determine if you will need any flexibility.
+Remember that flex plans are not retroactive, so it is important to make a request at the beginning of the semester.

 3. Review the flex plan.
 If you agree with the terms, no additional steps are necessary.
-Follow the terms of the flex plan, including the instructions for communication.
+Follow the terms of the flex plan, including the instructions for communicating need.

 4. If you have concerns about the terms of the flex plan and would like to request an individualized modification, please contact your Access Specialist within one week of receiving the flex plan.
-If we don't hear from you within that week, we will assume you are in agreement with the plan.
+If we do not hear from you within that week, we will assume you agree with the plan.

 5. For general questions about the flex plan, please contact slds@osu.edu.